Prahyas/etoken-backend/README.md

+# Backend for E-Token system
+This system was created using strapi.js with all the required data fields and data relationship.
+Added CRUD functionatlity and simple authorization to prevent the access of the data.
+PostgreSQL is used as the database.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.